Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Probabilistic Soft Logic

-For completeness, we state the full, formal definition of an arithmetic rule and define its grounding procedure. \begin{definition} An {\bf arithmetic rule} is a nonstrict inequality or equality relating two linear combinations of sum-augmented atoms.
-Each sum variable in an arithmetic rule must have a unique identifier.
-An arithmetic rule can be annotated with a select statement for each sum variable that restricts its groundings.
+For completeness, we state the full, formal definition of an arithmetic rule and define its grounding procedure. \begin{definition} An {\bf arithmetic rule} is an inequality or equality relating two linear combinations of summation atoms.
+Each sum variable in an arithmetic rule can be used once.
+An arithmetic rule can be annotated with filter clauses for a subset of its sum variables that restrict its groundings.
 Arithmetic rules are either weighted or unweighted.
-If an arithmetic rule is weighted, it is annotated with a nonnegative weight and optionally a power of two. \end{definition} An arithmetic rule is grounded out by performing all possible substitutions of ground atoms in the base $\base$ for atoms in the rule, such that the replaced constants agree with the substituted atoms and variables are consistently mapped to the same constants.
-In addition, sum-augmented atoms are replaced by the appropriate summations over ground atoms (possibly restricted by a corresponding select statement) and the coefficient is distributed across the summands.
+If an arithmetic rule is weighted, it is annotated with a nonnegative weight and optionally a power of two. \end{definition} An arithmetic rule is grounded out by performing all distinct substitutions from variables to constants such that the resulting ground atoms are in the base $\base$.
+In addition, summation atoms are replaced by the appropriate summations over ground atoms (possibly restricted by corresponding filter clauses) and the coefficient is distributed across the summands.
 This leads to a set of ground rules for each arithmetic rule given a set of inputs.
 If the arithmetic rule is an unweighted inequality, each ground rule can be algebraically manipulated to be of the form $\constr(\yy, \xx) \leq 0$.
 Then $\constr(\yy, \xx)$ is added to the set of constraint functions and its index is added to $\Inequality$.
 If instead the arithmetic rule is an unweighted equality, each ground rule is manipulated to $\constr(\yy, \xx) = 0$, $\constr(\yy,\xx)$ is added to the set of constraint functions, and its index is added to $\Equality$.
 If the arithmetic rule is a weighted inequality with weight $\param$, each ground rule is manipulated to $\linfun(\yy, \xx) \leq 0$ and included as a potential of the form

 with a weight of $\param$.
 If the arithmetic rule is a weighted equality with weight $\param$, each ground rule is again manipulated to $\linfun(\yy, \xx) \leq 0$ and two potentials are included,

 each with a weight of $\param$.
 In either case, if the weighted arithmetic rule is annotated with \texttt{\textasciicircum2}, then the induced potentials are squared.